dd-213/blob-detection/README.md

-# Vehicle detection by blob detection implementation
+# Car detection by blob detection implementation
-> Implementation of blob detection algorithm for vehicle recognition on two-way roads.
+> Implementation of blob detection algorithm for car recognition on two-way roads.

 ## Table of Contents
 * [General Info](#general-information)